SebastianGomezVidal/Perficient/README.md

 2. Open Jenkins and Configure a new Job.

 ![Alt text](pictures//new_job.png?raw=true "New Job")
-3. Go into your newly created job and add the follwoing lines under build:
+3. Go into your newly created job and add the following lines under build:

     ```
         cd "Path to where your downloaded challenge 1 folder "